Excubitor-Monitoring/Excubitor-Backend/README.md

 The built executable can be found in the `bin` directory.

+For further instructions on building the application, please see the repository's wiki.

 ## Packaging

 This application also provides a script to package it into .deb format.
 This can only be done in Debian(-based) systems.